On Onboard LiDAR-based Flying Object Detection: Flying objects detection algorithm

 where $\vec{d}_i$ is a direction vector of the sensor's $i$-th ray and $d_{\text{max}}$ is a parameter of the algorithm.

-Each line segment $r \in \set{R}$ is processed by the raycasting algorithm, which provides a length $l_{\text{int}}(\vox, r)$ of $r$ within every intersected voxel $\vox$.
-These are accumulated for each voxel to obtain the update weights $\mapw_{\text{int}}(\vox)$.
+Each line segment $r \in \set{R}$ is processed by the raycasting algorithm, which provides a length $l_{\text{int}}(\vox, r)$ of the section of $r$ contained within every intersected voxel $\vox$.
+These are accumulated per voxel to obtain the update weights $\mapw_{\text{int}}(\vox)$.
+The maximal amount of information a ray can provide about a voxel's occupancy is achieved when their intersection is the longest, which corresponds to the case when the ray goes through the voxel's diagonal.
+Based on this intuition, we normalize the accumulated lengths by the length of the voxel diagonal $\sqrt{3}s_v$ to obtain the equivalent number of such most informative intersections.

+In order not to delay the output of the detections, the raycasting runs in parallel to the clustering \& classification algorithm described in the previous section.
+However, this may cause problems when one of the algorithms processes data at a faster rate, resulting in an unbalanced updating of the map.
+To compensate for this, the update weighting coefficient of the slower algorithm is multiplied by the corresponding number of updates of the faster algorithm.
+Typically, the clustering \& classification is the fastest, so we formally define the compensation here.
 The output of the raycasting algorithm is then

+where $N_{\text{cls}}$ is the number of the clustering and classification updates from the start of raycasting, $w_{\text{int}}$ is a weighting factor used to tune the aggressiveness of the raycasting, and $s_v$ is size (edge length) of the voxels.